sravanpannala/EndeavourOS-calamares/README.md

 # calamares extra-modules, installer-scripts, branding and module configuration files for EndeavourOS install process
-New merged repository structure (october 2021) by joekamprad@endeavouros.com this repo now holds all needed files for the install process (before install-scripts/calamares-configs-next/calamares_current repos)
+New merged repository structure (october 2021) by joekamprad this repo now holds all needed files for the install process.

 [![Maintenance](https://img.shields.io/maintenance/yes/2021.svg)]()